alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 end
 {% endhighlight %}

-Since MNIST is a simple and small dataset, we just use a straightforward implementation for collating the data in TF2.
+Since MNIST is a simple and small dataset, for the purposes of this demonstration a straightforward implementation for collating the data in Tensroflow is used.

 {% highlight python %}
 def get_data():